hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 **Final thoughts**

 A fun and pretty quick exploration.
 Being my inaugural blog post on this site, it took longer to get the blog looking nice with all the components and styling and code than to get the spirograph spirograph-ing!
 But I think its an interesting tool to be aware of.

 In a previous life, I worked on a product that [rendered neurons and vessel networks](https://www.mbfbioscience.com/products/neurolucida-explorer) with thousands to millions of points, and ran analysis on them.
-This was all desktop based, but it is interesting to think about the bridge to local hardware in a time where aboslutely everything is cloud based and hosted.
+This was all desktop based, but it is interesting to think about the bridge to local hardware in a time where aboslutely everything is cloud based and hosted, as well as options for doing highly intensive work in the browser.